A mutual fund is a pooled investment where money from numerous investors is combined and professionally managed across stocks, bonds, or other assets.

 Instead of managing multiple markets actively, funds provide broad exposure with less friction.

-This makes them especially valuable when tax, residency, and currency complexity are already high.
+This makes them especially valuable when tax, residency, and currency complexity are already high and net earnings are much less than what comes in on paper.

 Use Cases